ivanmvh/Awesome-Books-ES6-imvh/README.md

 ## Getting Started

+To get a local copy up and running follow these simple example steps.

 ### Prerequisites
 * Have git installed.
 (For version control)
 * Have text editor installed.
 (VSCode, sublime, atom)
 * Have CSS,HTML & JS Linters installed and configured.
 For further information, visit [this link](https://github.com/microverseinc/linters-config/blob/master/README.md) to get better understanding on each linters used on this project.

 ### Usage
+his page registers books with author and title of the book.
+To register a book:

+Type the author's name.
+Type the book's title.
+Click on Add button below.
+The books will be added to the list and will be displayed.
+To remove a book from the list:

+Find the book in the list.
+Click on remove button for the respective book.
 This page registers books with author and title of the book.
 To register a book:
 1. Type the author's name.
 2. Type the book's title.